zaren/DeleteUsers/README.md

 The application can be stored anywhere on the machine, but it is recommended that it be kept in a location only accessible by those with admin access.

-The script is intended to run automatically bvy way of the periodic utility - placing it in /etc/periodic/daily would be good for a higher traffic lab.
+The script is intended to run automatically by way of the periodic utility - placing it in /etc/periodic/daily would be good for a higher traffic lab.

 ## Usage